Lei Liu, Ph.D.

 208C Cushing Hall

 Welcome to the Terahertz Circuits and Systems Research Laboratory at the University of Notre Dame.
 We are a part of the Department of Electrical Engineering in the College of Engineering.
 This laboratory studies the electromagnetic waves in the frequency range of 0.1 to 10 THz (THz region).
-We seek to develop integrated THz circuits and systems based on novel devices and materials, and apply the developed THz technologies to other important areas such as radio astronomy, instrumentation, biological sensing, chemical spectroscopy, medical analysis, security, and defense.
+We investigate and develop advanced THz circuits and systems with superior performance and unique functionalities based on novel devices and materials, and apply our THz technologies to other important areas such as communication, radio astronomy, instrumentation, biological sensing, chemical spectroscopy, medical analysis, security, and defense.

 THz Circuits and Systems Lab